ianyyoon/nyc-crash-data-analysis/README.md

 # automaker-crash-fatality-odds-nyc
-Causal study of fatality odds given a crash by automaker brand in NYC
+Causal study on crash data in NYC